langurmonkey/website-source/content/blog/2023/sparse-virtual-textures.md

 <a id="fig-svt"></a>
 {{< fig src="/img/2023/01/vt-quadtree.png" class="fig-center" width="65%" title="An example of a virtual texture with 3 levels (0 to 2) for the Earth laid out as a quadtree.
 Note that the root (level 0, top), covers the whole area, while successive levels have equally-sized tiles that cover less and less area each.
 This VT has an aspect ratio of 2:1, so it has two root nodes at the top." loading="lazy" >}}

 In our quadtree, level 0 contains one or two tiles (depending on SVT aspect ratio) which cover the whole area (left tile in the image), and the level numbers for each tile indicate its depth.
-In the image, pictured top to bottom are levels 0, 1, 2 and 3.
+In the image, pictured top to bottom are levels 0, 1, and 2.

 {{< notice "Note" >}}
 **Mip levels** and **quadtree levels** are not the same!
-In our tree, the level 0 is the root, which contains the lowest-resoltuion tiles.
+In our tree, level 0 is the root, which contains the lowest-resoltuion tiles.
 In mipmaps, mip level 0 is the base level, containing the texture at its full resolution!
 {{</ notice >}}

 If we incorporate the quadtree with different levels, the shader we showed before gets a bit more complicated.
 First of all, we need to determine the LOD level of the fragment.
 To do so, we could use the GLSL function `textureQueryLod(sampler2D s, vec2 texCoords)`, but we'd need a texture bound in that fragment shader, which we do not have.
 However, that function can be easily implemented with some partial derivatives,